-We had one bedroom, which was a living room during the day time and a bedroom for six people in the night.
-Bathroom was a large plastic bowl in one corner of the room that appeared only at the weekends and the kitchen was a small camping cooker in another corner.
+We had one bedroom, which was a living room during the daytime and a bedroom for six people at night.
+The bathroom was a large plastic bowl in one corner of the room that appeared only at weekends, and the kitchen was a small camping cooker in another corner.
 There were no places that I could hide and dream, except for the books.
-They did not take much space, I could just keep one under my pillow and enter the world of adventure whenever I wanted.
+They did not take up much space—I could just keep one under my pillow and enter the world of adventure whenever I wanted.

-When I was in middle school my two best friends gifted me a book each; Heidi by Johanna Spyri and Little Princess by Frances Hodgson Burnett.
-I don’t know how many times I read these two books over the years, each time it felt as if I was on a different journey.
-Through them I travelled to lands that I didn’t even know existed.
-I thought London was just a made up place, so I dreamed the loft room that little Sara Crewe stayed.
+When I was in middle school, my two best friends gifted me a book each: Heidi by Johanna Spyri and A Little Princess by Frances Hodgson Burnett.
+I don’t know how many times I’ve read these two books over the years.
+Each time, it felt as if I was on a different journey.
+Through them, I travelled to lands that I didn’t even know existed.
+I thought London was just a made-up place, so I dreamed of the loft room where little Sara Crewe stayed.
 I felt her pain when the school owners were so cruel to her and her joy when her father’s friend finally found her.
-The same with Heidi I felt the breeze of the Alps on my face, and found comfort in Heidi’s kindness to everyone.
-These books didn’t only allow me to learn about different places and people’s lives but it helped me to develop the most important skill for a better world and that is empathy.
-It doesn’t matter which job you do; a teacher, a doctor, a shopkeeper, an academic, you need to have the ability to understand what people are going through and visualise how your actions would impact on them.
-It is only through empathy that we can reflect on our own actions and become a more considerate person towards others.
-Otherwise we end up being tormented by cruel bullies.
-And believe me they don’t just disappear after school, you find them at work too.
-For me books were my teachers, teaching me the most important skills that I still use for shaping my life.
+It was the same with Heidi—I felt the breeze of the Alps on my face and found comfort in Heidi’s kindness to everyone.

-It is natural that after reading so many books I was able to write my own stories from a very young age.
+It is natural that after reading so many books, I was able to write my own stories from a very young age.
 I won many story and poetry competitions in primary and secondary school.
-My ability to play with words to express my mind was so high, my teacher questioned whether it was my parents who were writing my stories.
-When I told him that they couldn’t read or write, he said nothing and looked at me with a beautiful warm smile.
-After this he spent more time with me helping me with my writing skills.
+My ability to play with words to express my mind was so advanced, my teacher questioned whether it was my parents who were writing my stories.
+When I told him that they couldn’t read or write, he said nothing and looked at me with a beautiful, warm smile.
+After this, he spent more time with me, helping me with my writing skills.

-I believe that my experiments of dealing with different situations in stories helped me to become a better problem solver.
-I learned to visualise solutions to many problems; it could be a simple game design issue or finding the best route when I travel.
-I taught myself many things and learnt very quickly too.
-I learned to play piano in couple of weeks and managed to reach grade 5 within months.
-I taught myself how to design websites using html when I was pregnant and then earned my living from designing websites for many years.
-So from reading for pleasure to learning for pleasure, I developed a love for learning, learning anything…
+I believe that my experiments in dealing with different situations in stories helped me become a better problem-solver.
+I learned to visualise solutions to many problems—it could be a simple game design issue or finding the best route when I travel.
+I taught myself many things and learned very quickly too.
+I learned to play the piano in a couple of weeks and managed to reach Grade 5 within months.
+I taught myself how to design websites using HTML when I was pregnant and then earned my living from designing websites for many years.
+So, from reading for pleasure to learning for pleasure, I developed a love for learning—learning anything…

 As always, thank you for reading!